Housing the Bay Summit 2019 Speakers

 Ms. Tan holds BA in Architecture from University of California, Berkeley and an MBA from Stanford University.
 She is a Registered Architect in California.

-Eric Tao is CEO and the managing principal of AGI.
+Eric Tao is a managing partner at L37 Partners and managing principal at AGI.
 He has 20-years of experience in the real estate industry and has led the acquisition, entitlement, financing, development and disposition of over 1,500 multifamily residential units in the San Francisco Bay Area with a focus on transit oriented urban infill projects.
-AGI, LLC was formed in 2006 to manage multifamily development investments for CalPERS.
-At AGI, Tao has guided the development of nearly 700 new units and secured the pipeline of an additional 450+ new apartment units in the emerging San Francisco SoMa, Dogpatch and Mid-Market districts.
+AGI Avant, LLC was formed in 2006 to manage multifamily development investments for CalPERS.
+At AGI, Tao has guided the development of nearly 1,000 new housing units in the emerging San Francisco SoMa, Dogpatch and Mid-Market districts.
+At L37, he is currently leading housing projects for 1,200+ new transit oriented infill projects in South SF and San Francisco.
 Eric is a graduate of Pomona College in Claremont, CA and received his Juris Doctorate from UC Hastings College of Law.

 Executive Director, California Renters Legal Advocacy and Education Fund